arushi-661/sunnybotics-simulator/README.md

 3. Launch the dashboard:
    python3 -m streamlit run dashboard.py

 Then press RUN NEW SIMULATION in the browser.
-Each run is randomized — try it a few times to see different fault combinations.
+Each run is randomized and generates different fault combinations.

 Robot Specs

 Based on the Sunnybotics technical datasheet: